 There will be three lab assignments during the course of the semester.
-You will submit your assignments electronically, through Quercus, on the assigned due dates.
+You will work on these independently, but the Teaching Assistants for the course will hold remote office hours to allow you to ask questions.
+You will submit your assignments electronically, through Quercus, on the assigned due dates (see below).
 A penalty of 5% points per day will be assessed for late work.